-2 Adjusted EBITDA is a non-GAAP measure and is defined above in "Use of Non-GAAP Financial Measures".
+1 Results are Unaudited.

-Adjusted EBITDA decreased to (\$665) from \$502 for the three months ended March 31, 2020 and 2019, respectively.
+Adjusted EBITDA decreased to (\$683) from \$289 for the three months ended June 30, 2020 and 2019, respectively; and to (\$1,348) from \$791 for the six months ended June 30, 2020, respectively.
 Explanations for the changes in Revenue, Gross Margin and Comprehensive Loss, which drove much of the change in Adjusted EBITDA, are described in the sections above.

-Included in the calculation of Adjusted EBITDA for the three months ended March 31, 2020 and 2019, are costs related to non-operating items, non-recurring items and/or strategic initiatives totaling additions of approximately \$120 and \$317, respectively.
-The additions to income (loss) in the calculation of Adjusted EBITDA relate primarily to costs incurred with respect to new product development, corporate marketing initiatives and other strategic initiatives.
+Included in the calculation of Adjusted EBITDA are costs and income related to non-operating items, non-recurring items and/or strategic initiatives.
+These items relate primarily to costs incurred and income recognized with respect to (i) government assistance received with respect to the COVID-19 pandemic which is not expected to be recurring; (ii) new product development; (iii) corporate marketing initiatives; and (iv) other strategic initiatives.